kryspinm97/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 ## 3. Structure ##

-* Header consisting of the Game Name , identifying it to the user of what it is about.
+* Header consisting of the game name , identifying it to the user of what it is about.
 * Player and Computer central score area, that holds the score count for both the Player and Computer, which increments while winning / losing rounds.
 * An Element that comes up with a round result message if you have won or lost or it was a draw.
 * A layout of interactive buttons that display the game options of (Rock, Paper, Scissors, Lizard and Spock).